Create Goal Rulesets

 This determines how the achievement will be calculated.
 For example, to measure sales revenue, you can sum the order value field of all sales activities.
 To measure new leads added, you can count the prospect Id field for all new leads (prospects).

 3. The User Attribution Field.
-This field determines which LeadSquared user the goal achievement is attributed to (e.g, lead owner, lead created by, sales owner, opportunity owner, etc.).
+This field determines which LeadSquared user the achievement is attributed to (e.g, lead owner, lead created by, sales owner, opportunity owner, etc.).

 4. The Date Attribution Field.
 This field determines the date on which the achievement is attributed to the user (created on, modified on, sales date, etc.).